The current cost of living crisis is affecting everyone, with increases in utility bills, food prices and transport costs.

 If you are finding things difficult, as well as contacting our Support and Advice Team for practical help, you can also access our range of wellbeing support.

-YUSU have listed resources that may be useful to help you understand how the cost of living crisis may affect you and your time at university.
+YUSU have listed resources that may be useful to help you understand how the cost of living crisis may affect you.
 They have also compiled some handy tips to help you make your budget go further.